 We were told about the changes that had been made to the practice environment as a result of the pandemic.
-Personal Protective Equipment (PPE) for staff is available as well as hand sanitizing stations throughout the practice.
+Personal Protective Equipment (PPE) for staff is available as well as hand sanitising stations throughout the practice.
 Cleaning schedules had been amended to enable more frequent cleaning.
 We were told that the management team had updated the Standard Operating Procedure (SOP) in line with updates.
 This included the guidance issued within the Standard Operating Procedure for the dental management of non-COVID-19 patients in Wales.
-We were told that staff had volunteered to work staggered hours to allow the practice to see patients, whilst minimising unnecessary contact between other staff members and members of the public.

 We were told about the changes made to the environment to minimise the risk of COVID-19 transmission within the communal areas and treatment rooms.
 These included social distancing measures and only patients with pre-arranged appointments could visit the practice.
-The doors to the practice remain closed to patients currently, and are only admitted when safe to do so.
-Furniture and seating had been removed from the waiting areas to limit patient numbers to two.
+The doors to the practice remain closed to patients currently, and they are only admitted when safe to do so.
+Furniture and seating had been removed from the waiting areas to limit patient numbers.
 Treatment rooms had been cleared of all unnecessary items.